-On the other hand, there are also changes taking place that are different between boys and girls.
-In girls, breast size begins to increase, with darkening of the skin of the nipples at the tips of the breasts.
-Also, girls begin to menstruate at around this time.
+There are also changes taking place that are different between boys and girls.
+In girls, breast size begins to increase.
 Boys begin to have new thick hair growth on the face and their voices begin to crack.
-Further, the penis occasionally begins to become enlarged and erect, either in daydreams or at night.

 All of these changes take place slowly, over a period of months and years.
 They do not happen all at the same time in one person, nor do they happen at an exact age.
-In some people, they happen early and quickly, while in others, they can happen slowly.
+In some people, they happen early and quickly, while in others, they can happen very slowly.
 Also, each change does not become complete quickly either.
 So, for example, thick hair on the face in boys appears as a few scattered hairs first, and only slowly does the growth begin to become uniform.
 Even so, all these changes show differences between people.
 Just as we have differently shaped noses or fingers, so also we have different patterns of hair growth, or size and shape of breast or penis.
 All of these changes are aspects of the sexual maturation of the body.

 Why does the body show sexual maturation at this age?
 We have talked about the need for specialised cell types in multi-cellular bodies to carry out specialised functions.
 The creation of germ-cells to participate in sexual reproduction is another specialised function, and we have seen that plants develop special cell and tissue types to create them.
 Human beings also develop special tissues for this purpose.
 However, while the body of the individual organism is growing to its adult size, the resources of the body are mainly directed at achieving this growth.
-While that is happening, the maturation of the reproductive tissue is not likely to be a major priority.
+While that is happening, the maturation of the reproductive tissue, is not likely to be a major priority.
 Thus, as the rate of general body growth begins to slow down, reproductive tissues begin to mature.
 This period during adolescence is called puberty.

 So how do all the changes that we have talked about link to the reproductive process?
 We must remember that the sexual mode of reproduction means that germ-cells from two individuals have to join together.
 This can happen by the external release of germ-cells from the bodies of individuals, as happens in flowering plants.
 Or it can happen by two individuals joining their bodies together for internal transfer of germ-cells for fusion, as happens in many animals.
-If animals are to participate in this process of mating, their state of sexual maturity must be identifiable by other individuals.
+If animals are to participate in this process of mating, their state of sexual maturity must be identifiable by other Individuals.
 Many changes during puberty, such as new hair-growth patterns, are signals that sexual maturation is taking place.

-On the other hand, the actual transfer of germ-cells between two people needs special organs for the sexual act, such as the penis when it is capable of becoming erect.
-In mammals such as humans, the baby is carried in the mother's body for a long period, and will be breast-fed later.
-The female reproductive organs and breasts will need to mature to accommodate these possibilities.
+On the other hand, the actual transfer of germ-cells between two people needs special organs for the sexual act, such as the penis which can transfer sperms.
+In mammals such as humans, the baby is carried in the mother's body for a long period, and will be breast-fed later The female reproductive organs and breasts will need to mature to accommodate these possibilities.
 Let us look at the systems involved in the process of sexual reproduction.

-8.3.3 (a) Male Reproductive System
+13.3.3 (a) Male Reproductive System

-The male reproductive system (Fig. 8.10) consists of portions which produce the germ-cells and other portions that deliver the germ-cells to the site of fertilisation.
+The male reproductive system (Fig.13.10) consists of portions which produce the germ-cell and other portions that deliver the germ-cells to the site of fertilisation.